SabineBen/SabineBen/README.md

-# Hi 👋 I'am Sabine
+# Hi 👋 I am Sabine

 ### Software Engineer & Web Developer 💻
 I'm passionate about web development.
 Over the years, I’ve built a strong foundation in programming languages and technologies.
 My journey in software engineering has been fueled by a problem-solving mindset and a love for crafting efficient solutions.